emacs-exordium/exordium/README.md

 ```

 The first time you start Emacs it will download and compile the required
 packages, which may take a couple of minutes.

-Note that packages are not
-updated automatically: you can do it with <kbd>M-x package-list-packages</kbd>,
-then "U".
+### Updates

-To update the config itself, do <kbd>M-x update-config</kbd>.
-This command
+To update the config, do <kbd>M-x update-config</kbd>.
+This command pulls from
-pulls from github and recompiles everything.
+github and recompiles everything.
+Restart Emacs after that.

+Melpa packages are not updated automatically: you can do it with <kbd>M-x
+package-list-packages</kbd>, then "U".

+### Files

 The main file is `init.el`: it load the modules from the `modules` subdirectory
 and the default theme from the `themes` subdirectory.
 The `extensions`